Suchiii2330/mini-soc-cache-axi-lite/README.md

 The design is verified using a SystemVerilog testbench and simulation waveforms.

+The verification environment was further extended using SystemVerilog DPI (Direct Programming Interface).
+A C-based stimulus generator was integrated with the SystemVerilog testbench to generate randomized address and data values.
+These values are transferred from C to SystemVerilog and used to initiate AXI transactions before executing the main verification test suite.

 Architecture
 AXI Master (Testbench)---> AXI-Lite Slave Interface---->Simple Interconnect (Address Decoder)--->1.
 Cache Controller or 2.
 Timer Peripheral
                                                                                                           ^